gpimblott/sprintrunner/README.md

     USE_AUTH: true
     USERNAME: sensible username goes here
     PASSWORD: sensible long password goes here
+    DEFAULT_PROJECTS: comma separated list of project ids that are searched
+    DEFAULT_LABELS: The labels that you are really interested in (Pivotal creates lots)
 ```

 ### Some Opinions inflicted on you